deokudev/speedetail-homepage/src/app/reference/main-user-interface/page.md

 ---
-title: Get acquainted with Inkdrop interface
+title: Get acquainted with Speedetail interface
 coverImage: '/images/basic-usage_cover.png'
 nextjs:
   metadata:
     title: Basic usage
-    description: How to interact with Inkdrop
+    description: How to interact with Speedetail
 ---

 ## Main user interface

-Inkdrop interface is broken up into 3 main sections.
+Speedetail interface is broken up into 3 main sections.

 - **Sidebar** is the leftmost section.
 It lists notebooks, statuses, and tags.
   - Notebooks are like folders that store your notes.
 You can nest notebooks in one another as deeply as needed.